Entryways to our homes create one of two immediate impressions or feelings: welcoming & peaceful, or cluttered & chaotic.

-2. A stool, chair or small bench.
+2. A small stool, chair or bench.

 You'll be thankful to have a place to perch when you're trying to get on those high heels or lace-up boots.
 If you have a tiny space for an entry, just use a little stump stool, like the one I had in my condo.

-4. Large baskets or bins or crates.
+4. Large baskets, bins or crates.

 5. A mirror.

 A mirror not only opens up the space visually but also saves time by being able to do the once-over when you're heading out the door, without having to go back into a room after you've put your shoes on.
 I adore this one I've used in my entry that was made by my brother from reclaimed barn boards.